 Origins Available: English, French

-First found in Kent where they were a branch of the great Baronial family of Cobham, seated as Lords of the Manor of Roundell in the parish of Shorne.
+Kent where they were a branch of the great Baronial family of Cobham, seated as Lords of the Manor of Roundell in the parish of Shorne.
 In the 13th century John Cobham gave the Manor of Rundale to his second son.
 He was styled Lord Thomas de Cobham, alias Roundell, Knight.
 From this scion many branches descended, many with different spellings of the name Roundell, into the counties of Devon, Cornwall and Somerset.
+CITATION[CLOSE]

-This web page shows only a small excerpt of our Runde research.
-Another 246 words (18 lines of text) covering the years 1422, 1558, 1582, 1611 and 1591 are included under the topic Early Runde History in all our PDF Extended History products and printed products wherever possible.
+Another 295 words (21 lines of text) covering the years 1422, 1558, 1582, 1611 and 1591 are included under the topic Early Runde History in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Runde or a variant listed above were:

 Runde Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.